Activity / Job — Design

 11.5 The audit story is powerful but split

-Section titled “11.5 The audit story is powerful but split”The v2 envelope tree lives in .orbit/state/audit/v2_loop/, HTTP loop details in .orbit/state/audit/loop/, and payload blobs in .orbit/state/audit/blobs/.
+Section titled “11.5 The audit story is powerful but split”The v2 envelope tree lives in .orbit/state/audit/v2_loop/, HTTP loop details materialize lazily in .orbit/state/audit/loop/, and payload blobs live in .orbit/state/audit/blobs/.
 Reviewers still need to know the split layout.
-[T20260426-0519] moved these traces under .orbit/state/ so top-level .orbit/ stays for config, resources, tasks, graph artifacts, and the SQLite command-audit database.
+[T20260426-0519] moved these traces under .orbit/state/ so top-level .orbit/ stays for config, resources, tasks, graph artifacts, and the SQLite command-audit database; [T20260506-2] stopped creating empty loop JSONL files for runs with no loop-level events.

 11.6 The substrate still leaks into the public product story